krestfield/docs/certdog/teams.md

 The selected group is now mapped to this team

 To remove a group mapping, simply select the group and click **Remove**

+Note: The *Domain Users* group (or whatever is configured as the Primary Group) will not be recognised.
+All AD users can login to Certdog once the AD Settings have been configured (even if they are not a member of any mapped groups), but they will not have access to any Certificate Issuers.
+To allow users to have permissions on certificate issuers, they must be added to a specific AD group (other than the primary, default group) which is mapped to a Team (as described above)

 <br>